 Percy Adlon's first English-speaking film is a charming fable about the friendhsip between two vastly different women.

 This 20-year-old film reminds us of a time before independent movies became the formulaic fare they often are these days.

-An enjoyable fable, expertly edited and making smart use of a surreal cinematography to enhance the sense of oddness created by the rather unusual story.
-But it also does not know how to end, and it simply drifts without any direction in the last fifteen minutes.
+This enjoyable fable is expertly edited and knows how to use a surreal cinematography to enhance the sense of oddness created by its rather unusual story.
+But it also doesn't know how to end and simply drifts without any clear direction in the last fifteen minutes.